Analysis - A Fox-Time Warner deal would give Murdoch new heft in China

 Last year, Fox generated 42 percent of its revenue outside the United States and Canada.
 The company's Asian revenues, including those in Japan and China, grew by 40 percent, to $2.1 billion, over two years.

-Time Warner's collection of cable channels would complement Fox's programming in key territories.
+Time Warner's collection of cable channels would compliment Fox's programming in key territories.

 In Latin America, where Fox faces off against large local players, Time Warner's Turner unit operates Chilevision, a large broadcaster in Chile, and also shows its TNT entertainment channel, Cartoon Network and locally tailored regional channels such as the kids channel Tooncast.